gamepark/board-game-template/README.md

 Then, you need a repository for you game.
 You can either wait for us to create one, or use [our template on Github](https://github.com/gamepark/board-game-template) to [create a new repository](https://docs.github.com/fr/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)

-We recommend to use this syntax to name the repository: "name-of-the-game"
+We recommend to use this syntax to name the repository: "name-of-your-game"

 ## 2. Start the game
 Use [Visual Studio Code](https://code.visualstudio.com/), [Webstorm](https://www.jetbrains.com/fr-fr/webstorm/) or any IDE you like to open the code on you computer.